Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli.md

-## Installing the Log Collection CF plugin
+## Installing the Log Analysis CF plugin
 {: #install_cli}

 To install the {{site.data.keyword.loganalysisshort}} CLI, complete the following steps: